FollowTheProcess/pymechtest/README.md

 pymechtest is a small, helpful(hopefully) python package to help engineers collate, process, analyse, and report on mechanical test data.
 I built pymechtest to help automate the things I did on a near-daily basis as an engineer.
 I hope it can prove some use to you too!

 Have you ever had to process a bunch of csv output from a mechanical test machine, copying and pasting data into a hacky Excel template to calculate things like elastic modulus and yield strength?
+Only to then have to make another Excel file where you create a summary table?
+And then have to copy and paste that into a report or an email?
+And then you have to plot the data in Excel and spend half an hour tweaking the colours to get it to look at least halfway professional?

 **No more!**